skerdibash/lockphish/README.md

 bash lockphish.sh
 ```
 ## Conclusion
-This is a great phishing tool which you use in your android system al well as pc.
+This is a great phishing tool which you can use in your android system as well as pc.
 Just install **Termux** and follow the usage command.